CBIIT/cellminercdb/www/files/guide.md

 **Figure 3**: shows the selected values for SLFN11 gene expression (x-axis) and Topotecan (id 609699) drug activity (y-axis) from the NCI-60 across all common lines.
 The features are coded as expSLFN11_nci60 and act609699_nci60 where “exp” and “act” represent respectively prefixes for gene expression based on z-score and drug activity.

 <h3 id="compare">Compare Patterns</h3>
-This option allows one to compute the correlation between a feature from a data source with either all drug data or all molecular data from the same source.
-Pearson’s correlations are provided, with reported p-values not adjusted for multiple comparisons.
-This could be used to identify highly co-correlated features with useful information such as target pathway for genes and mode of action for drugs.
-The first step is to fill the x-axis, y-axis or tissue information (or keep current information if no change – see plot data section).
-The next step is to choose the data source from the x-axis or y-axis dataset and finally you select either drug or molecular features to compare with.
-Once done, a table will display all Pearson correlation value between the selected feature (in the left panel) and all features selected (in main panel).
+This option allows one to compute the correlation between the selected feature as defined from the specified **Cell Line Set, Data Type, and Identifier** from either the x or y-axis selections, and either all drug or all molecular data from the same source.

+Pearson’s correlations are provided, with reported p-values (not adjusted for multiple comparisons) in tabular form.
+This displays features organized by level of correlation, and includes target pathway for genes and MOA (mechanism of action) for drugs.

 ![Screenshot of CellMinerCDB Application](files/Slide04.jpg)